Master Class

 Is This For You?

-This Master Class is open to Jewish community builders of all experience levels and roles.
+This Master Class is open to Jewish community builders and educators of all experience levels and roles.

 We also encourage you to forward this to 2-3 friends or coworkers — it’s more fun when there are friends in the private chat (that's the best part of a virtual course, if you ask us).